Military of ancient Egypt: New Kingdom armies

 The principal weapon of the Egyptian army was the bow and arrow; it was transformed into a formidable weapon with the introduction by the Hyksos of the composite bow.
 These bows, combined with the war chariot, enabled the Egyptian army to attack quickly and from a distance.

 Other new technologies included the khopesh, which temple scenes show being presented to the king by the gods with a promise of victory, body armour and improved bronze casting; in the 18th Dynasty soldiers began wearing helmets and leather or cloth tunics with metal scale coverings].

 These changes also caused changes in the role of the military in Egyptian society, and so during the New Kingdom, the Egyptian military changed from levy troops into a firm organization of professional soldiers.
 Conquests of foreign territories, like Nubia, required a permanent force to be garrisoned abroad.
 The encounter with other powerful Near Eastern kingdoms like the Mitanni, the Hittites, and later the Assyrians and Babylonians, made it necessary for the Egyptians to conduct campaigns far from home.
 Over 4,000 infantry of an army corps were organized into 20 companies between 200 and 250 men each.
 The Egyptian army is estimated to have had over 100,000 soldiers at the time of Ramesses II c.
 1300 BC.
 There were also companies of Libyans, Nubians, Canaanite and Sherdens (Greeks) who served in the Egyptian army.
 They were often described as mercenaries but they were most likely impressed prisoners who preferred the life of a soldier instead of slavery.

-Late Period armies
+Late Period and Ptolemaic armies

 The next leap forward came in the Late Period (712–332 BC), when mounted troops and weapons made of iron came into use.
 After the conquest by Alexander the Great, Egypt was heavily hellenised and the main military force became the infantry phalanx.
 The ancient Egyptians were not great innovators in weapons technology, and most weapons technology innovation came from Western Asia and the Greek world.